 Sig gives the P365 amazing (steel) night sights.
 It comes standard with XRAY3 Day/Night sights.
-Not only are these very high quality sights, they also perform great in bright or dark settings.
+Not only are these very high-quality sights, but they also perform great in bright or dark settings.

 The XRAY3 sights do not require a light source to charge them.
 They will glow even if they’ve been sitting in a gun safe for 2 years.

-The Glock 43 has the steeper grip angle that they’re known for.
+The Glock 43 dimensions have the steeper grip angle that they’re known for.
 Neither grip angle is necessarily better than the other.
 But of course, you’ll shoot the Glock 43 better if you’re used to shooting Glock pistols.

 If you’re not used to Glock’s steeper grip angle, you can still shoot the Glock 43 proficiently.
 It’ll just take some practice to get used to it.
 The Sig P365 has the usual grip angle that you’ll see on most pistols.

 Both pistols feel great in the hand.
 Of course, this is a very subjective opinion.